-PREREQUISITE: ALGEBRA 1
+PREREQUISITE: ALGEBRA 1 & TEACHER RECOMMENDATION

 This class will be a traditional, rigorous study of Euclidean Geometry and related topics from a contemporary point of view.
 Included in the study of the relationships of points, lines, planes, triangles, quadrilaterals, and other polygons, will be the study of the concepts of right triangle trigonometry.
 Students will be required to take the Ohio Geometry end-of-course state test for graduation in this course.
 All students take this course for high school credit; the final grade will be included on a student's permanent transcript.
+A fee is charged for this course.